Figures of Speech

 Figures of Speech is a collection of over 1,500 quotes (and growing) from famous figures of our past.
 Giants from the past worthy of our remembrance.
 Co-authorship is recognized on each speech act (blog post).
 As these tidbits of romantic tendencies arise, 'ent-sprechen' emerges and the reflection subsides, ephemeral yet less so as we culturally transmit the Logos of learning and all that we value.
 'O sepi to poli' is courtesy of Aristotle.

-by Epicurus and others in Figures of Speech
+by Plato and John Keats in Figures of Speech

 You’ve successfully subscribed to planksip®